 Science Oxford manages the Oxford hub of The Presenter Network – a local, national and international network set up for presenters to share best and worst practice.
 There are hubs across the UK united under the same Presenter Network Manifesto but operating on a local level.
 The Royal Observatory Greenwich hub coordinates the network as a whole.

 Who is it for?

 The Presenter Network is for people who are actively involved in presenting in museums, science and discovery centres, visitor centres, educational institutes, other public spaces and in the media.
 This includes science communicators.
 The network was created so that presenters can get together and share best practice as well as watch others in action to develop their presenting style.
-The Oxford Hub is managed by Rowena Fletcher-Wood of Science Oxford and she coordinates the local meet-ups.
+The Oxford Hub is managed by Ian Snell of Science Oxford and he coordinates the local meet-ups.